container-job-runner/fedora-sc-builder/README.md

 A cjr stack based on Fedora and dnf.

+## Description

+This stack creates a non-root user with matching user id and group id as the host user, and uses dnf to install basic support for any subset of the following:

+1. **Languages**
+   - c, c++
+   - Fortran
+   - Python 3
+   - Julia
+   - R
+   - Latex
+2. **Libraries**
+   - Matplotlib
+   - BLAS, LAPACK
+   - OPENMPI
+   - X11
+3. **Dev Environments**
+   - Jupyter notebook, Jupyter lab
+   - Theia
+   - vim, git, vim, emacs, tmux
+4. **Package Managers**
+   - spack

+The configurations for Jupyter and Theia are respectively stored the directories config/jupyter and config/theia which are bound to ~/.jupyter and ~/.theia in the container.

 ## Installation

 To use use this stack with cjr simply run the command